Kermit Gosnell: Criticism of media coverage

 The Los Angeles Times, The Atlantic, Slate, and Time all published opinion columns where the writer thought the incident was not getting as much media coverage as it deserved.
 Megan McArdle explains that she didn't cover it because it made her ill, but also how being pro-choice influenced writers saying "most of us tend to be less interested in sick-making stories if the sick-making was done by 'our side,'" saying, "this story should have been covered much more than it was — covered as a national policy issue, not a 'local crime story.'"
 Martin Baron, The Washington Posts executive editor, claims he wasn't aware of the story until Thursday, April 11, 2013, when readers began emailing him about it, saying "I wish I could be conscious of all stories everywhere, but I can't be".
 They ultimately decided that, in fact, the story warranted attention because of "the seriousness and scope of the alleged crimes and because this was a case that resonated in policy arguments and national politics", adding "In retrospect, we regret not having staffed the trial sooner.
-But, as you know, we don't have unlimited resources, and[...] there is a lot of competition for our staff's attention".
+But, as you know, we don't have unlimited resources, and [...] there is a lot of competition for our staff's attention".
 He insisted that "we never decide what to cover for ideological reasons, no matter what critics might claim.
 Accusations of ideological motives are easy to make, even if they're not supported by the facts".
 The New York Times also acknowledged the lack of coverage and reported on the online campaign and subsequent increase in coverage of the case.
 While Powers' piece clearly sparked debate among journalists, Katherine Bindley also highlights contrasting views, as does Paul Farhi.
 A column on Salon.com questioned whether the Gosnell case was an example of liberal media bias, saying that conservative media and politicians had also given little attention to the story until April 2013.

 In April 2013, 71 other Members of Congress joined Congresswoman Marsha Blackburn in a letter condemning the media "blackout" on the Gosnell trial.

-Movie and documentary
+Film and documentary

 In early 2014, filmmakers Ann McElhinney, Phelim McAleer, and Magdalena Segieda announced they would be producing a true crime drama film of the Gosnell crimes.
 Nick Searcy would direct, and John Sullivan would serve as executive producer.
 The title for the film is Gosnell: America's Biggest Serial Killer.
 The producers raised money for production of the movie on the crowdfunding site Indiegogo, receiving $2.3 million from backers.
 Andrew Klavan was hired to be the screenwriter for the movie.
 Earl Billings portrays Gosnell, and Dean Cain takes the part of Detective James Wood.

 The producers announced on June 26, 2018, that they had signed a distribution deal for the movie, which opened in about 750 theaters on October 12, 2018.

 As well, the filmmakers wrote a book titled, Gosnell: The Untold Story of America's Most Prolific Serial Killer.